 Origin and History

-Known since the antiquity, ocher (okhra, Greek) occurs naturally as yellow ocher (limonite) or as red ocher (hematite).
-Ocher has been used as a pigment since prehistoric times and is perhaps the most widely used pigment for artists paints.
+Known since antiquity, ocher (okhra, Greek) occurs naturally as yellow ocher (limonite) or as red ocher (hematite).
+Ocher has been used as a pigment since prehistoric times and is perhaps the most widely used pigment for artists' paints.

 Ocher grades into sienna, a yellow-brown pigment containing a higher percentage of iron ore than ocher as well as some manganese dioxide.
 Sienna grades into umber, which is darker brown and contains a higher percentage of manganese dioxide.
 Burnt sienna is brown or bright red, burnt umber is a darker brown than umber.

 Ocher is not naturally usable as a pigment and therefore needs to undergo several important processes, such as:

 Extract ore from the quarries.

 Separate ocher from sand using water and centripetal force.